In 2016, just after the birth of his son, Ady Barkan was hit with a devastating blow: He was diagnosed with amyotrophic lateral sclerosis.

 "I learned we could transcend the darkness of this moment, of any moment, by joining the struggles of past and future freedom fighters by coming together in pursuit of a better world," he said.

-In one of the most inspiring episodes of "LA Stories with Giselle Fernandez," Barkan talks to Fernandez using unique eye gaze technology that allows him to form words and answers using only a computer screen and his eyes.
-He opens up about journey with ALS, which is chronicled in the recent documentary "Not Going Quietly," which premieres in Los Angeles on August 13.
+In a special episode of "LA Stories," host Giselle Fernandez revisits her conversation with Barkan, who uses unique eye gaze technology that allows him to form words and answers using only a computer screen and his eyes.
+He opens up about his journey with ALS, which is chronicled in the recent documentary "Not Going Quietly."

 Video of the encounter went viral, and while Flake ultimately voted for the tax cuts, Barkan seized the opportunity to use his newfound platform to grow his activism for health care rights.